Big Data and Privacy: What Companies Need to Know

 No privacy law can compensate for data that is poorly managed.
 Proper data management is essential for all organizations that handle sensitive information and large volumes of data.
 Those who prioritize data protection not only win customer loyalty by respecting individual privacy, but protect themselves in the long run with brand reputation and a team culture built around prioritizing informed decision-making and individual privacy.

 Big data is an asset in this digital age - and a privacy risk when managed poorly.
 Prioritizing cybersecurity in your company makes big data a big help, rather than a big roadblock.

 Properly utilizing big data helps organizations like yours to better understand customers, build retention and marketing strategies, and promote intelligent decision-making at every level of the business.

 - Data breaches: Data breaches occur when sensitive information is accessed without authorization.
 In most cases, data breaches are the result of out-of-date software, weak passwords, and targeted malware attacks.
 Unfortunately, they can cost an organization a damaged reputation and a great deal of money.
 Keeping software up-to-date, changing passwords often, and educating employees on best security practices can all help prevent data breaches.

 - Data brokerage: The sale of unprotected and incorrect data is considered data brokerage.
 Some companies gather and sell customer profiles, which contain false information that leads to flawed algorithms.
-Before buying data, organizations should do their research and make sure they are receiving data from a reputable provider that offers accurate data.
+Before buying data, organizations should do their research and make sure they are receiving data collection from a reputable provider that offers accurate data sets.

-- Data discrimination: Since data can consist of customer demographic information, organizations may develop algorithms that penalize individuals based on age, gender, or ethnicity.
+- Data discrimination: Since data can consist of customer demographic information, organizations may develop algorithms that are profiling and can penalize individuals based on age, gender, or ethnicity.
 Organizations should always have a thorough and accurate representation of customers, account for biases, and put fairness above analytics.